maxim-petlyuk/proteus/proteus-core/README.md

 1. **Initialize early**: Set up Proteus in your Application class
 2. **Define features upfront**: Use JSON files or code-based definitions
 3. **Type safety**: Always use the appropriate getter for your value type
+4. **Use coroutines**: Prefer suspend functions with proper lifecycle scopes
+5. **Handle errors**: Wrap config calls in try-catch for robust error handling
-4. **Testing**: Leverage MockConfigProvider for testing different configurations
+6. **Testing**: Leverage MockConfigProvider for testing different configurations
+7. **Sync API sparingly**: Use synchronous API only for legacy compatibility
-5. **Production**: Consider disabling override UI in release builds
+8. **Production**: Consider disabling override UI in release builds
+9. **Performance**: Use viewModelScope and lifecycleScope for automatic cancellation

 ## License